Published on: December 17, 2020

 Cytomegalovirus Treatment and Prevention

 Generally, treatment for mild cases of cytomegalovirus / CMV is not needed.
 For more serious infections, treatments can include oral or IV medication or injection directly into the eye.
-A laser treatment can also be done that focuses on the retina.
+A laser treatment can also done that focuses on the retina.

-Another important way to treat CMV if HIV is also present, is by taking highly active antiretroviral therapy that can boost the immune system and strengthen it.
+Another important way to treat CMV if HIV is also present, by taking highly active antiretroviral therapy that can boost the immune system and strengthen it.
 This will help the immune system control CMV.

 - Wash your hands regularly with soap and water.